c-zhou/ibd-sim/README.md

 the genetic length of the chromosome will be 100cM

-the position of the centramere will at 80cM
+the position of the centromere will at 80cM

 the mean distance of the adjacent SNPs will be 500bp, as well as the standard deviation, since the distances follow a Poisson distribution